 The Use of B-Cell Depletion Therapy (BCDT) in Gulf War Illness: A Phase I/II Study awarded by Nova Southeastern University (Principal Investigator).
 2018 to 2020

 Novel auto antibody serum and cerebrospinal fluid Biomarkers in veterans with Gulf War Illness awarded by Department of Defense (Principal Investigator).
 2015 to 2020

 Developmental neurotoxicity in Offspring Following Combined Maternal Exposure to Nocotine and Chlorpyrifo awarded by Environmental Protection Agency (Principal Investigator).
 2001 to 2005

-Enviromental and Health Hazards of Pesticide Formulation and their Residues with Special concern to their Impact on Huma awarded by (Principal Investigator).
+Enviromental and Health Hazards of Pesticide Formulation and their Residues with Special concern to their Impact on Huma awarded by US-Egypt Binational Science Foundation (Principal Investigator).
 2001 to 2002

 Biomonitoring Of Pesticide Contamination awarded by National Science Foundation (Principal Investigator).
 1998 to 2001

 Same awarded by National Institutes of Health (Principal Investigator).
 1996 to 2000

 Mechanisms Of Occupational Neuropathies awarded by National Institutes of Health (Principal Investigator).
 1988 to 1999